IrvingRyan/VerifyCodeView/README.md

 # VerifyCodeView
-An Android custom view which is used for inputing OTP code
+An Android custom view which is used for inputting OTP code.